noayarae/Investigacion_cientifica/contenido_de_capitulos_en_articulos.md

 -----------------------------------------
 Here are the key elements and rules for constructing an effective discussion section:
-1. Summarize your key findings
+**1. Summarize your key findings.**
-Start by briefly restating your research problem and summarizing your major findings.
+- Start by briefly restating your research problem and summarizing your major findings.
-Focus on the most important results, aiming for a concise statement of the overall outcome that directly addresses your main research question.
+- Focus on the most important results, aiming for a concise statement of the overall outcome that directly addresses your main research question.
-Avoid simply repeating the raw data presented in the results section.
+- Avoid simply repeating the raw data presented in the results section.

 2. Interpret the results
 Explain what your findings mean and why they are important to the reader.
 Discuss patterns, principles, and relationships shown by each major finding.